JoelHalkey/JoelHalkey_hw2TH_csi3150_fs2023/readme.md

     I didn't have time to make the other pages look nicer, because I would need a lot more time to finish those.
     They all have the navbar accessibility but that's about it.

+    Also, depending on what monitor you have, you may have to use the developer tools to make the viewport small enough to make the dropdown menu go into effect.